phravins/devcli/README.md

 After building, move the executable to a directory in your PATH to access it from anywhere in your terminal.

-EMBEDDED ASSETS

-DevCLI uses Go's embed package to bundle all necessary assets (logo, templates, configurations) directly into the binary.
-This means:

-  - **Single Binary Distribution**: When you run `go install github.com/phravins/devcli@latest`, you get a complete, self-contained executable with everything embedded
-  - **No Missing Files**: All assets are included automatically - no separate asset downloads or installation required
-  - **Works Everywhere**: The binary works immediately after installation without needing access to the source repository or external files
-  - **Smaller Distribution**: No need to distribute asset folders separately

-All dependencies including Lipgloss, Bubble Tea, and other frameworks are automatically downloaded and compiled during the `go install` process.
-The resulting binary contains everything needed to run DevCLI.

-To access embedded assets programmatically:

 ```go
 import "github.com/phravins/devcli/assets"